-AVI GOLDSTEIN – Director/Facilitator
+AVI GOLDSTEIN – Director & Facilitator

 I recently moved to Brussels, Belgium.
 I started my career in the field of negotiation in 2002 working with Vantage Partners, a consulting firm in Boston, MA spun out of the Harvard Negotiation Project.
 With Vantage, I’ve helped companies learn and institutionalize interest-based methods of negotiation, joint problem-solving, and conflict management in their organizations.
 Over sixteen years, I’ve developed and facilitated training workshops for a variety of industry-leading companies, including Deloitte, TIAA/CREF, Johnson & Johnson, Applied Materials, and Kraft Foods.
 Eight years ago I began working in the world of education to introduce problem-solving negotiation as a life skill taught at educational institutions, from secondary schools to universities.
-I’ve had the privilege of working with many dozens of schools and teachers, and thousands of students across continents, and with leading associations like Fulbright, Teach for All, and Young Presidents Organization.
+I’ve had the privilege of working with many dozens of schools and teachers, and thousands of students across continents, and with leading institutions like Solvay Brussels School, Université Saint-Louis, Fulbright, Teach for All, and Young Presidents Organization.
 I’ve also applied my experience in creative, principled negotiation as the Producer of several documentary films, and was honored to be a Sundance Institute Creative Producing Fellow.
 I completed my bachelor’s degree at Princeton University in Psychology and my M.A. in Non-Profit Management and Leadership at the International School of Hebrew University.

 AICHA AYARI – Program Manager